 Fort Loramie, Sidney, & Troy, OH

-Dry Eye Specialist
+Trusted Dry Eye Specialists

 Find relief from dry, itchy, and irritated eyes

 Dry eye may seem like a minor nuisance.
-However, if left untreated, it can lead to serious long-term complications that affect your overall eye health and vision.
-This condition can make your eyes feel gritty like sand is in them and can even lead to blurry vision.
-At Primary EyeCare Associates, our dry eye specialists in Sidney, Fort Loramie, and Troy, Ohio provide targeted treatments to address the specific causes of your symptoms and help prevent further issues.
+However, if left untreated, it can lead to serious long-term complications that affect your eye health and vision.
+This condition can make your eyes feel gritty, like sand is in them, and can even lead to blurry vision.

 What is dry eye disease?

-Dry eye occurs when your eyes don’t produce enough tears or the right kind of tears to keep them moist and comfortable.
-Tears are essential for maintaining optimal eye health and clear vision.
+Dry eye occurs when your eyes don’t produce enough tears or the right kind of tears to keep them moist and comfortable.¹ Tears are essential for maintaining optimal eye health and clear vision.
 When your eyes don’t produce tears properly or if the tear film becomes unstable, it can lead to a condition known as dry eye disease or dry eye syndrome.
-Dry eye disease can be a chronic and painful condition.
-Fortunately, eye care professionals can prescribe treatment to keep your eyes healthy and comfortable and prevent permanent damage to the surface of your eyes.

 Common dry eye symptoms

-- Stinging or itching eyes
+- Stinging or burning eyes

 - A scratchy or sandy feeling in your eyes